RySiU111/myLibrary/README.md

     <li>Now open your browser and go to <code>http://localhost:4200/</code></li>
 </ul>

-*database is empty so you must manually populate it (data seed will be added in future).
+*database is empty so you must manually populate it in application (choose option add book in topnav).